 The best type of rental property for beginners often depends on individual preferences, goals, and resources.
 Some of our top recommendations for beginner investors include the following types of rental properties:

-These are typically easier to manage, finance, and maintain.
-They are popular among renters, provide stable cash flow, and can appreciate in value over time.
+Single family rental homes are typically relatively easy to manage, finance, and maintain since there is only one tenant.
+They are a popular choice among renters, provide stable cash flow, and historically appreciate in value over time when purchased in the right area.
 Learn more about Single Family rentals here.

 Smaller multifamily properties such as duplexes, triplexes, or four-plexes are a good starting point for beginners since they allow for multiple rental units in one property, which can lead to better cash flow.
 Managing and financing these properties is also similar to single-family homes.
 Learn more about Multifamily rentals here.